goldbarth/SolarSystem/docs/en/README.md

 ##### *Create the Sun:*

 Let's start with the sun by creating a new blueprint and using the base blueprint.
-To do this, we create a new blueprint by right-clicking on the 'Blueprints' folder and then clicking on 'Blueprint Class'.
+To do this,
+we create a new blueprint by right-clicking on the `Blueprints` folder and then clicking on `Blueprint Class`.
 We search for `BP_CelestialBodyBase` and select the class as Parent Class.

 ![Create Sun Blueprint](https://github.com/goldbarth/SolarSystem/blob/goldbarth/media/images/bp-sun1.png)